Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use a DynamoDB encryption client.
 Use client-side encryption and sign the table items.
 - [ ] Use the AWS Encryption SDK.
 Use client-side encryption and sign the table items.

-### A company uses a third-party identity provider and SAML-based SSO for its AWS accounts After the third-party identity provider renewed an expired signing certificate users saw the following message.
-When trying to log in: A security engineer needs to provide a solution that corrects the error and minimizes operational overhead.
+### A company uses a third-party identity provider and SAML-based SSO for its AWS accounts After the third-party identity provider renewed an expired signing certificate users saw the following message when trying to log in: A security engineer needs to provide a solution that corrects the error and minimizes operational overhead.
 Which solution meets these requirements?

 ![Question 134](images/question134.png)

 - [ ] Upload the third-party signing certificate's new private key to the AWS identity provider entity defined in AWS identity and Access Management (IAM) by using the AWS Management Console.
-- [ ] Sign the identity provider's metadata file.
-With the new public key Upload the signature to the AWS identity provider entity defined in AWS Identity and Access Management (IAM) by using the AWS CLI.
+- [ ] Sign the identity provider's metadata file with the new public key Upload the signature to the AWS identity provider entity defined in AWS Identity and Access Management (IAM) by using the AWS CLI.
 - [x] Download the updated SAML metadata tile from the identity service provider Update the file in the AWS identity provider entity defined in AWS Identity and Access Management (IAM) by using the AWS CLI.
 - [ ] Configure the AWS identity provider entity defined in AWS Identity and Access Management (IAM) to synchronously fetch the new public key by using the AWS Management Console.